Alyetama/internetarchive-youtube/docs/index.md

 #### ⌨️ Usage:

 ```
-usage: ia-yt [-h] [-p PRIORITIZE] [-s SKIP_LIST] [-f] [-t TIMEOUT] [-n] [-a] [-c CHANNELS_FILE] [-S] [-C]
+usage: ia-yt [-h] [-p PRIORITIZE] [-s SKIP_LIST] [-f] [-t TIMEOUT] [-n] [-a] [-c CHANNELS_FILE] [-S] [-C] [-m] [-T THREADS] [-k] [-i IGNORE_VIDEO_IDS]

-optional arguments:
+options:
   -h, --help            show this help message and exit
   -p PRIORITIZE, --prioritize PRIORITIZE
-                        Comma-separated list of channel names to prioritize
+                        Comma-separated list of channel names to prioritize when processing videos.
-                        when processing videos
   -s SKIP_LIST, --skip-list SKIP_LIST
-                        Comma-separated list of channel names to skip
+                        Comma-separated list of channel names to skip.
-  -f, --force-refresh   Refresh the database after every video (Can slow down
-                        the workflow significantly, but is useful when running
+  -f, --force-refresh   Refresh the database after every video (Can slow down the workflow significantly, but is useful when running multiple concurrent
-                        multiple concurrent jobs)
+                        jobs).
   -t TIMEOUT, --timeout TIMEOUT
-                        Kill the job after n hours (default: 5.5)
+                        Kill the job after n hours (default: 5.5).
-  -n, --no-logs         Don't print any log messages
+  -n, --no-logs         Don't print any log messages.
-  -a, --add-channel     Add a channel interactively to the list of channels to
+  -a, --add-channel     Add a channel interactively to the list of channels to archive.
-                        archive
   -c CHANNELS_FILE, --channels-file CHANNELS_FILE
-                        Path to the channels list file to use if the
-                        environment variable `CHANNELS` is not set (default:
+                        Path to the channels list file to use if the environment variable `CHANNELS` is not set (default: ~/.yt_channels.txt).
-                        ~/.yt_channels.txt)
-  -S, --show-channels   Show the list of channels in the channels file
+  -S, --show-channels   Show the list of channels in the channels file.
   -C, --create-collection
-                        Creates/appends to the backend database from the
+                        Creates/appends to the backend database from the channels list.
-                        channels list
+  -m, --multithreading  Enables processing multiple videos concurrently.
+  -T THREADS, --threads THREADS
+                        Number of threads to use when multithreading is enabled.
+Defaults to the optimal maximum number of workers.
+  -k, --keep-failed-uploads
+                        Keep the files of failed uploads on the local disk.
+  -i IGNORE_VIDEO_IDS, --ignore-video-ids IGNORE_VIDEO_IDS
+                        Comma-separated list or a path to a file containing a list of video ids to ignore.
 ```

 ---